10 Best Tent Stakes of 2019

 Best for Car Camping: Coleman 10-in Steel Tent Stake

 Talk about bomber!
 For car camping, you couldn’t ask for a stronger stake than the Coleman 10-in Steel Tent Stake.

-Plus, at $1.75 per stake, it’s also one of the least expensive we tested.
+Plus, it’s also one of the cheapest tent stakes we tested.

 The Coleman held an average of just under 90 lbs in our tests, making it by far the strongest stake we tested.